 Their styling is attractive which works well with our bathroom designs.
 In fact, they are the best bathing spaces I have ever worked in.”

 Gainsborough baths are renowned for reliability and durability.
 This reputation will ensure multiple use on a daily basis without the risk of faults or downtime.
 Theresa believes Hamberley were right to invest in quality baths as she adds: “I have used so much equipment over three decades and I know Gainsborough baths last.
 You get want you pay for; Gainsborough baths have that ‘stand out’ factor.
 It is a waste of budget purchasing cheap products as invariably they do not last and you incur more costs further down the line.
 I would definitely recommend Gainsborough baths and the service provided by the manufacturer.
 Installation was completed without a hitch and since commissioning we have not encountered any problems.
-Maggie’s training was comprehensive and my staff felt confident using the Gentonas right from day one.
+Gainsborough’s training was comprehensive and my staff felt confident using the Gentonas right from day one.
 You only need to see or hear the positive reaction from our clients when bathing to appreciate the positive sensation our Gainsborough baths offer.”